auth0-samples/auth0-link-accounts-sample/RegularWebApp/README.md

 * Go to http://localhost:3000 and press any of the login buttons to log in to the App.
 * In order to see the suggestion to link to other accounts with same verified email, you need to have another user associated with the app.
 If you don't see it, you can logout and login again with another account with same email.
 If you use a passwordless connection, the email will be automatically verified on login.
+* In order to test the merging of app_metadata and user_metadata, make sure both users have some data before linking the accounts.
 * You will see a modal suggesting you to link the accounts that have same verified email addresses.
 * Click the button to link the accounts.
 * Try unlinking accounts, too.